ZipCode-UA/ZipCode-UA.github.io/CONTRIBUTING.md

 ```

 If you provide a path to a profile picture in the `pfp` key, then it is expected that your pull request will also add a club appropriate profile picture at that path.
 Profile pictures that are not in the `public/assets/pfp/` directory will result in a denial of the pull request for the sake of keeping the file structure neat.

+## Local Testing

+To test the website locally on your machine, you can serve the repository with a Python http server by using the command `python -m http.server 5500` and navigating to `localhost:5500` in your internet browser.